adonix-org/cloud-spark/README.md

 ## :twisted_rightwards_arrows: Route Worker

-RouteWorker extends [BasicWorker](#arrow_right-basic-worker) to provide route-based request handling making it easy to define multiple endpoints in a single Worker.
+RouteWorker extends [BasicWorker](#arrow_right-basic-worker) to provide route-based request handling making it easy to define multiple endpoints in a single worker.
 It provides:

 - Registering routes individually or in bulk.
 - Matching incoming requests to registered routes by HTTP method and path.
 - Support for URL path patterns using [path-to-regexp](https://github.com/pillarjs/path-to-regexp) syntax.
-- Dispatching requests to either a callback function or another Worker.
+- Dispatching requests to either a callback function or another worker.

 Example: